//

 Fig. APRX2 summarizes the example.
 The frrrNote has been edited to include all three steps in one screen.
 Using frrraction's PROG function, I simply typed the lines "Best Approximation Example" and "1010/7009 = 0.1441004" after doubleclick-00 gave me the decimal value.
 The lines "F1 = ... = 0.144..." were produced from empty brackets by the CF-command in Step 1 and Step 2.
 The line "Lesser+1..." shows what's left of the CF-command-bracket <[0;6,1,15,1,1,3,1,4] after Step 3 collapsed it into F2.

+Try it.
+Really.
 For a second example, suppose you would be satisfied with a 4-digit approximation 0.1441 for that same fraction used above.
 Then the above steps become:

+Try more: In the above examples we chose intervals to contain precisely all decimals that match (after rounding) a given decimal to a given number of digits.
+The examples directly generalize to finding the most efficient fraction for a number required only to lie within a specified interval—any interval you want.
 Here's a little series of problems asking for simplest n/d's in intervals.
 In each case find the unique fraction n/d, with smallest d which produces a decimal number in the specified range:

 (a) between 0.123 and 0.456